Girvies Davis and Richard Holman: Murders, arrest, and trial

 The alleged and confirmed victims were: Frieda Miller, 78; Edward Campbell, 35; Mary Prestito, 39; Charles Biebel, 89; Marvin Fourt, 25; James Perdue, 63; John Oertel, 84; Esther Sepmeyer, 83; and Frank Cash, 21.
 Davis and Holman were never tried for all of the murders since both of them had already received the maximum sentence allowed.
-Prosecutors later said the duo had committed so many murders that they thought prosecuting every case wasn’t worth the effort.
+Prosecutors later said the duo had committed so many murders that they thought prosecuting every case wasn't worth the effort.

-John Crangle was an employee for Perdue, one of Davis's alleged victims.
-Crangle was shot four times and died of his injuries six years later, at the age of 52, having suffered three bullets to the abdomen and one to the throat.
+John Crangle, one of Davis's alleged victims, was an employee for Perdue.
+Crangle was shot four times and died of his injuries six years later at the age of 52, having suffered three bullets to the abdomen and one to the throat.
 Crangle's daughter said he had identified Davis as the man who shot him and his boss.

 Davis was convicted of four counts of murder for killing Charles Biebel, John Oertel, Frank Cash, and Esther Sepmeyer.
 He was also convicted of attempted murder for the shooting of John Ostman.
 During his sentencing hearing, Davis's wife, Cindy, testified that he was not a violent man and she would visit him in prison if he was spared execution.
 Davis received a 30-year sentence for the shooting of Ostman, an 80-year sentence for killing Oertel and Cash, and a death sentence for killing Biebel.
 He received another death sentence for killing Sepmeyer, but this was reduced to life without parole on appeal.
-Although Davis was not present for Biebel's murder, he was convicted under the felony murder rule, on the grounds that after committing similar robbery-slayings with Holman, he should've been well aware that Holman would kill Biebel.
+While Davis was not present for Biebel's murder, he was convicted under the felony murder rule, on the grounds that after having committing similar murders with Holman, he would've been well aware that Holman was going to murder Biebel.

 Holman was convicted of three counts of murder for killing Oertel, Cash, and Sepmeyer, and the attempted murder of Ostman.
 He received a 75-year sentence for killing Oertel and Cash and a concurrent 25-year sentence for the shooting of Ostman.
 Holman was sentenced to life in prison without parole for killing Sepmeyer, avoiding a death sentence since he was barely a month shy of 18 at the time.
 The judge told Holman that he did not believe he could be rehabilitated since he had shown no remorse, and that the life term was necessary to protect the public.
 He was never tried for killing Biebel.